 There are a few downsides to prepaid service.
 In many cases, prepaid and MVNO service is prioritized behind postpaid service.
 This means that when networks are congested, postpaid customers may experience better data speeds than prepaid customers.
 Prepaid and MVNO customers may also have a reduced ability to roam onto other networks when they’re not in the coverage area of their usual network.
 That said, many subscribers don’t even notice these limitations.
 My rule of thumb with prepaid and MVNO carriers is your mileage may vary—just give it a try.
 If you have a bad experience, it will only last for one month.
 If you find you like a prepaid service, you can use it for the long term.
 It’s not unrealistic for a family to be able to save $1,000 per year by choosing prepaid service over postpaid service.

-You can find prepaid and MVNO services I recommend over on my list of recommended cell phone services.
+You can find prepaid and MVNO services I recommend over on my list of recommended, budget-friendly services.

 #3.
 Buy devices compatible with many networks